Immigration Law and Criminal Defense

 The existence of a prior criminal conviction can result in the revocation of your immigration status and can ultimately lead to deportation.
 A pending criminal charge must be handled properly to in order protect your immigration status.

-Rogers & Rogers is an immigration law firm with extensive experience in criminal matters as they affect immigration status.
+Rogers & Rogers, PC is an immigration law firm with extensive experience in criminal matters as they affect immigration status.
 We can examine the issues your case presents, determine the possible effects on your immigration status and provide you with proactive solutions to your problem to protect your immigration status.

 Criminal Offenses and Deportation